 The challenge that faces Rand-Air with long-term rentals is that production pressures on mines are invariably immense – and both men and machinery sometimes have to work in exceptionally harsh environments.
 However, with both short-term and long-term rentals, customers are always assured of a Rand-Air machine that will look and perform as well as a brand-new unit.

-Rand-Air service technicians are assiduous in supporting both short-term and long-term rentals.
+Rand-Air sales representatives are assiduous in supporting both short-term and long-term rentals.
 Should a customer ever experience difficulty with a rental unit, the Rand-Air staff member concerned is prepared to field calls from the mine – even in the middle of the night.
 If need be, after such a call, the sales representative will phone a technician on-call who will immediately drive to the mine and rectify any issues forthwith.

 In terms of any responsibility the mines have for Rand-Air’s hire equipment on a long-term rental, Fourie explains that, apart from not intentionally damaging the machines, they have none.
 “Rand-Air takes full responsibility for maintenance as we pride ourselves on our service levels, response times and knowledge of our equipment,” he explains.